dmpstats/Avian_Cluster_Detection/README.md

 **Use Behavioural Attribute** (`behavsystem`): Choose whether to consider animal behaviour in the analysis (default: `TRUE`).
 If selected, clustering is restricted to stationary-type classified locations (e.g. feeding, resting or roosting).
 Otherwise, clustering includes all available data.
 Note: this option requires prior deployment of the 'Behavioural Classification for Vultures' App in the workflow.

-**Maximum Inactive Cluster Duration** (`clusterexpiration`): Number of days of inactivity after which a cluster is considered 'closed' (default: 14 days).
+**Maximum Inactive Cluster Duration** (`clustexpiration`): Number of days of inactivity after which a cluster is considered 'closed' (default: 14 days).
 That is, if no new location has been added to a given cluster for this duration, no further locations will be allocated to that cluster.

 **Cluster ID Prefix** (`clustercode`): Optional prefix to add to automatically generated cluster ID codes.
 For instance, setting it to 'A' (default) results in clusters labelled 'A.1', 'A.2', etc. Useful for post-processing, e.g. merging outputs from different datasets or studies.